 To sneak in a little extra fiber and nutrients, I opted for whole wheat pastry flour.
 It has a very similar texture to all-purpose and isn’t quite as dense as regular whole wheat, but both of those would work as substitutes, as well as white whole wheat flour.
 Basically… Just use whatever you already stock in your pantry; no need for a special trip to the grocery store!

 To keep these healthier donuts “clean-eating friendly,” they’re sweetened with maple syrup instead of granulated sugar.
 No, you can’t taste the maple at all!
 Only rich dark chocolate.
 We’ll add just enough syrup to taste, but not so much that these become sugar-laden breakfast bombs like the pancakes and waffles of my childhood.
 And be sure to use the real stuff—pure maple syrup—instead of the faux corn syrup variety!

-Because my guy drove over 100 miles to buy me a donut maker for Christmas two years ago, that’s what I used to bake these.
+Because I received a donut maker for Christmas two years ago, that’s what I used to bake these.
 I own this model, and I love its compact size and cute design.
-Even better, I don’t have to heat up the entire kitchen by turning on the oven—a huge plus because it’s still 90° where I live!
+Even better, I don’t have to heat up the entire kitchen by turning on the oven—a huge plus when it’s 90° where I live!

 Note: You can still use a conventional oven and mini donut pans too.
 I included the directions for that below the recipe!

 This peanut butter glaze is mindlessly simple and doesn’t require any powdered sugar!
 Greek yogurt creates the base and thickens the glaze, along with creamy peanut butter.
 I tried really, really hard to save it all for the donuts, but… A spoonful (or three) may have escaped the bowl and somehow made it to my mouth instead.